Generating sets and representability for symplectic capacities: Introduction

+In this section we state special cases of the main results, since they seem easier to digest.
+We postpone the statements of the general results until the next section.\footnote{In the spirit of Grothendieck we have aimed at formulating our main results in the greatest possible generality.\footnotemark~The anonymous referee for this article was afraid that this would scare off readers.
+For this reason we first state special cases of the results.}

-Let $m,k\in\N_0:=\{0,1,\ldots\}$.
-We define $\OMEGA{m}{k}$ to be the following category: \begin{itemize} \item Its objects are pairs $(M,\om)$, where $M$ is a manifold\footnote{In this article ``manifold'' refers to a smooth ($C^\infty$) real finite-dimensional manifold.
-It is allowed to be disconnected and to have boundary.} of dimension $m$, and $\om$ is a differential $k$-form on $M$. \item Its morphisms are embeddings\footnote{By an embedding we mean an injective smooth immersion with continuous inverse.
-We do not impose any condition involving the boundaries of the two manifolds.} that intertwine the differential forms. \end{itemize} Recall that a subcategory $\CC'$ of a category $\CC$ is called isomorphism-closed iff every isomorphism of $\CC$ starting at some object of $\CC'$ is a morphism of $\CC'$.\footnote{In particular, it ends at some object of $\CC'$.}
+Our first main result is concerned with generating sets of capacities on symplectic categories.
+To explain a special case of this result, let $n\in\N_0:=\{0,1,\ldots\}$.
+We denote by $\SYMP{2n}$ the category of all symplectic manifolds\footnote{In this article ``manifold'' refers to a smooth ($C^\infty$) real finite-dimensional manifold.
+It is allowed to be disconnected and have boundary.} of dimension $2n$, with morphisms given by the symplectic embeddings\footnote{By an embedding we mean an injective smooth immersion with continuous inverse.
+We do not impose any condition involving the boundaries of the two manifolds.}.
+Recall that a subcategory $\CC'$ of a category $\CC$ is called \emph{isomorphism-closed (in $\CC$)} iff every isomorphism of $\CC$ starting at some object of $\CC'$ is a morphism of $\CC'$.\footnote{In particular, it ends at some object of $\CC'$.} \begin{Defi}[(weak) symplectic category] A \emph{weak symplectic category in dimension $2n$} is a subcategory $\CCC=(\OO,\M)$ \footnote{Here $\OO$ and $\M$ denote the classes of objects and morphisms of $\CCC$, respectively.} of $\SYMP{2n}$, such that for every $(M,\om)\in\OO$ and every $a\in(0,\infty)$ we have $(M,a\om)\in\OO$.
+We call such a $\CCC$ a \emph{symplectic category} if it is isomorphism-closed. \end{Defi} \begin{Rmk}\textnormal{Weak symplectic categories were first defined in \cite[2.1.~Definition, p.~5]{CHLS}, where the adjective ``weak'' is left out.
+We explain the reason for our change in terminology in Remark \ref{rmk:iso closed} on p.~\pageref{rmk:iso closed}. } \end{Rmk} We denote by $B^m_r$ ($\BAR B^m_r$) the open (closed) ball of radius $r$ around 0 in $\R^m$, and abbreviate